-If I was to cast my mind back to the start of 2016, it would recall memories of a cold and wet start to an ambitious fishing season.
+If I was to cast my mind back to the start of last season, it would recall memories of a cold and wet start to an ambitious fishing adventure.
 Some of the worst floods and storms in Irish history bruised the Emerald Isle.
 The unsettled conditions seemed like an ever lasting bad movie.
 Eskimos have almost 49 words to describe snow.
 It may well be said that Irish anglers have gathered more expressions describing the rain which fell across the country this year.

-Lough Sheelin opened its angling season on March 1st.
+Lough Sheelin opens its angling season on March 1st.
 The beauty of which holds a grandeur all on its own.
 The anticipation of hooking a large over winter wild brown trout will always outweigh the ever changing conditions on this fishery.
-It has to be said after fishing here for 22 years that sheelin holds plenty of treasures for both the experienced and the novice angler alike.
+It has to be said after fishing here for 23 years that Sheelin holds plenty of treasures for both the experienced and the novice angler alike.
 When mother nature cooperates, fly fishing on this lough can be outstanding.

 It’s always a pleasure to keep a watchful eye on Sheelin after battling nature over the long winter.
 Daffodils bring a wonderful sign and have long been considered one of the heralds of spring.
 Its also a sign for many that its time to go fishing.
 Sheelin trout can be taken on the wet fly in areas of shallow water from the opening day of the season.
 The conditions must be fair, a hint of changing weather will drive the fish out to deeper parts of the lough making them difficult to locate, a testing provocation for any angler.